 workingDir contains the virtual machine's

 workingDir directory to a datastore with enough block size, see Creating snapshots in a different location than default virtual machine directory (1002929).

 To move the virtual machine's disks and/or configuration files, use Storage vMotion or cold migration with relocation of files.
-For more information, see:
+For more information, see the:

-- vSphere 5.0: Migrating Virtual Machines section of the vCenter Server and Host Management Guide.
+- vSphere 5.0: Migrating Virtual Machines section in the vCenter Server 5.0 and Host Management Guide

-- vSphere 4.1: Migrating Virtual Machines section of the vSphere Datacenter Administration Guide.
+- vSphere 4.1: Migrating Virtual Machines section in the vSphere Datacenter Administration Guide

-- vSphere 4.0: Migrating Virtual Machines section of the vSphere Basic System Administration guide.
+- vSphere 4.0: Migrating Virtual Machines section in the vSphere Basic System Administration Guide

 If the virtual machine already has snapshots, some procedures may not work or may try to create a snapshot.
 This table lists the requirements for the various procedures: